This post created by ignored player and thus hidden.

 Sort of.
-You will have explorers, which take the place of scouts.
-They will look different to scouts, but do the same thing - explore new territory!
+You can have explorers, which take the place of scouts.
+They look different to scouts, but do the same thing - explore new territory!

-No, in town and quest locations they will be replaced with a single hero flag which directs your hero.
-There will be also a "Call to Arms" button which enables/disables all your army following your hero.
+No, in town and quest locations they are replaced with a single hero flag which directs your hero.
+There is also a "Call to Arms" button which enables/disables all your army following your hero.

 How many units do we get per building?

 It depends on the level of upgrade - if you are on level 1 (the lowest level a building can be) then you will get one unit per building.
 Upgrade to the highest level - 20 - and you will have 20 units per building.

 Do units spawn automatically once my first unit dies, like in TT1 and TTG?

 No. That is because we have resources now and the computer should not decide how to spend them for you.
 Therefore you will have to order units when you need them (and when there is enough empty space in the proper building).

 Will there be a "revive" option if our soldiers are killed?